What happens next depends on how far it got.

-Your computer locks up, crashes, stalls or otherwise fails to completely boot up into Windows.
-That’s particularly painful, since most all of our diagnostic tools require that Windows be running.
-Diagnosing the problem with a computer that won’t boot can be difficult.
+Your computer locks up, crashes, stalls, or otherwise fails to completely boot up into Windows.
+That’s difficult since most all of our diagnostic tools require that Windows be running.

-I’ll start at a successfully booting Windows, and work backwards to a completely dead machine.
+I’ll start at a “mostly” booting Windows and work backwards to a completely dead machine.

 Become a Patron of Ask Leo! and go ad-free!